-- not to appoint an internal auditor.
-However, the trustees have reviewed and implemented a Trust Audit & Finance Committee whose responsibilities will include the regular independent review of Financial information and process, Risk and Compliance. - The Audit & Finance Committee's role includes giving advice on financial matters and performs a range of checks on the academy's financial system and recommendations for improvement.
+- To appoint an internal auditor.
+An independent responsible officer will report bi-annually to the trust's Audit & Finance Committee and it will include independent reviews of financial information and process, risk and compliance. - The Audit & Finance Committee's role includes giving advice on financial matters and performs a range of checks on the academy's financial systems and recommendations for improvement.